lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verse 33.** *He turneth rivers into a wilderness*, etc. God is the father of the rain.
 If he withholds that refreshment for a long time, all nature droops, and every green thing dies.
 The imagery is drawn from Palestine where there were but two annual rainy seasons, and if either of them was long deferred, the effect was frightful.
 The channels of considerable rivers were dried up.— *William S. Plumer.*

-**Verse 33.** *Rivers...Watersprings.* A church enriched with the graces of heaven is compared by the prophets to a well watered garden (Isa 63:11 Jer 31:12), to the paradise of God, watered with its four fruitful rivers: for as everything useful and ornamental in the vegetable world is raised up by water, so is everything in the spiritual world raised up by the Holy Spirit.— *William Romaine.*
+**Verse 33.** *Rivers...
+Watersprings.* A church enriched with the graces of heaven is compared by the prophets to a well watered garden (Isa 63:11 Jer 31:12), to the paradise of God, watered with its four fruitful rivers: for as everything useful and ornamental in the vegetable world is raised up by water, so is everything in the spiritual world raised up by the Holy Spirit.— *William Romaine.*

 **Verse 34.** *A fruitful land into barrenness.* Hereof Judaea is at this day a notable instance (besides many parts of Asia, and Africa, once very fruitful, now, since they became Mahometan, dry and desert).
 Judaea, saith one, hath now only some few parcels of rich ground found in it; that men may guess the goodness of the cloth by the fineness of the shreds.— *John Trapp.*